kylemfan/api_practice/README.md

 <h1>Python API Practice</h1>
-Introductory lab to practice fetching and using API data utilizing Python.
+Introductory lab to practice fetching and using API data utilizing Python. <br>
 Goal is to eventually use APIs in JavaScript and then React.js.